JaneliaSciComp/ossi-website/src/content/projects/bigwarp.md

 #     Display text for link 2,
 #   ]
 # related blog posts: [Only-for-posts-hosted-on-this-site, Optional-file-name]
-# image file: ./optional-file-path.jpg
+image file: bigwarp.png
-# image alt text: Alt text is required if you upload an image file
-youtube url: https://www.youtube.com/watch?v=65jc9ViXhMk
-youtube caption: A description of BigWarp by John Bogovic from the Saalfeld lab, which is supported by the Open Science Software Initiative. development team: [Saalfeld Lab]
+image alt text: A deformable transformation created and visualized with BigWarp. youtube url: https://www.youtube.com/watch?v=65jc9ViXhMk youtube caption: A description of BigWarp by John Bogovic from the Saalfeld lab, which is supported by the Open Science Software Initiative. development team: [Saalfeld Lab]